jncraton/BWMetaAI/README.md

 Installation
 ------------

-The simplest way to get this running is as follows:

 1. If using StarCraft 1.18 or greater, open the Blizzard app and update Brood War before continuing.
 2. Browse to your StarCraft folder and make a backup copy of patch_rt.mpq just in case something goes wrong.